Randall D. Smith: Alden Global Capital

-Writing in The Atlantic, McKay Coppins has criticized Smith and Alden co-founder Heath Freeman, saying "no one has been more mercenary or less interested in pretending to care about their publications’ long-term health."
+Alden has a reputation for sharply cutting costs by reducing the number of journalists working on its newspapers.
+Writing in The Atlantic, McKay Coppins has criticized Smith and Alden co-founder Heath Freeman, saying "no one has been more mercenary or less interested in pretending to care about their publications' long-term health."

 Personal life

-He met his first wife Kathryn Smith, when both were Cornell students, and she earned a PhD in political science.
+He met his first wife, Kathryn Smith, when both were Cornell students, and she earned a PhD in political science.
 They have a son, Caleb Smith, who was profiled in 2011 in the Dallas-based D Magazine, and a daughter, Abigail (d.
 2018).
 Kathryn Smith died of ovarian cancer.

 He is married to Barbara Stovall Smith.